-CONTENT WARNING: Disordered Eating, Trauma
+CONTENT WARNING: Disordered Eating, Description of Disordered Eating Behaviours, Trauma

 When I first moved out of home I was put in control of my diet for the first time.
 I was determined to eat healthily, and learnt how to cook my meals on YouTube and followed ‘fitness models’ on Instagram for inspiration.
 At first, I was doing well, until a traumatic event occurred at home.
 I was utterly beside myself and was looking for a way to cope.
 I was emotionally fragile and started to lose my appetite.
 I couldn’t stomach more than an apple and toast for a while.

 I started being curious about how many calories were in food.
 I liked the feeling of knowing exactly what I put in my body.
 I read food labels more religiously than my readings.
 I budgeted how much carrot to put in my salad more so than my weekly spending.
 I made myself a rule that I was not allowed to eat between the three meals.
 If I was peckish, I was allowed a cup of tea, or if I was really hungry, one (but only one!) teaspoon of peanut butter.

 I used food as a way to feel in control.
 Precisely because I couldn’t control the situation at home, I felt that obsessing over what I put in my body was a way to regain control in other aspects of my life.

 Counting calories was incredibly addictive.
 ‘How many calories is X’ was my most googled question for a while.
 It got to a point where I could look at a plate of food and estimate how many calories it would be.
 I would then eat accordingly, as I had restricted myself to eating no more than 1,100 calories a day.
 So if I had already had a total of 800 calories for breakfast and lunch, I was only allowed 300 calories for dinner.
 If I cooked pasta, that meant having 1/5 of a box of pasta with sauce.